h63542/angular-pagelet/README.md

 5. demo is a angular-ui doc demo use angular-pagelet

 ### changelog
-2012.09.03

-1. pagelet directive
-2. support pagelet nesting

-2012.09.06

-1. pagelet state view path can use relative path
-2. add bootstrap plugin,and use bootstrap for demo

-2012.09.08
+2012.09.16
+1.	add new angularUI api doc

+2012.09.12
+1. add url param binding: state define add onParamUpdate attribute( as a Function)
-1. add pagelet event mechanism
+2. add pagelet Params bind to scope Object
-2. pagelet define attr can use a expression

 2012.09.11